t3fmnr9f-star/ToDo-app/README.md

 Search Todos: Search by title and content<br>
 Sort Todos: Sort by updated_at or title

-How to use:<br>
-open the Postman → File → Import → Select JSON file<br>
-All requests are ready to test

 ---
 I also designed the frontend.
 You can see it in this repo: